 The Cowlitz Tribe views vocational certificates and college or university degrees as an investment in both the Tribal member and the future of our Tribal community.
-To encourage Cowlitz students in their pursuit of a vocational certificate or college or university degree the Cowlitz Tribe offers a Tuition Assistance Award Benefit and an Educational Costs GWE Benefit.
+To encourage Cowlitz students in their pursuit of a vocational certificate or college or university degree, the Cowlitz Tribe offers a Tuition Assistance Award Benefit and an Educational Costs GWE Benefit.

 Tuition Assistance Award Benefit

-Tuition and tuition related fees are awarded to enrolled Cowlitz tribal members attending an accredited vocational school, college, or university.
+Tuition and tuition-related fees are awarded to enrolled Cowlitz Tribal members attending an accredited vocational school, college, or university.
 Cowlitz Tribal funding will support one of each of the following certificates or degrees:

 - Vocational Certificate